-55. Black Cherry Aphis.
-This insect is often a serious pest on sweet cherries though of less importance to other groups.
+Black Cherry Aphis.
+This insect is often a serious pest on sweet 52. cherries though of less importance to other groups.
 Activity starts with the new growth.
 The leaves are curled, growth is stunted and the fruit may drop or become fouled with the honey-dew excreted.
-The curling of the leaves makes thorough spraying necessary.
+Hiding among the curled leaves these insects necessitate thorough spraving for control.
 The information on control of black cherry aphis indicates that the best means of control is to keep a careful lookout for the pests and spray as soon as they are seen on the cherry trees.
-Nicotine sulphate, 1 pint, combined with 4 or 5 pounds of cheap soap or soap flakes in 100 gallons of water applied as a thoroughly drenching spray as soon as they are observed will kill all aphis hit. soap or soap flakes can only be dissolved in hot water and unless dissolved trouble will result from clogging the screens of the sprayer.
+Nicotine sulphate, 1 pint, combined with 4 or 5 pounds of cheap soap or soap flakes in 100 gallons of water applied as a thoroughly drenching spray as soon as they are observed will kill all aphis hit.
+The soap or soap flakes can only be dissolved in hot water and unless dissolved trouble will result from clogging the screens of the sprayer.
 There are upon the market various liquid soaps and other nicotine activators which are very efficient for use with nicotine sprays.
 Black cherry aphis has been controlled repeatedly by nicotine dusts applied at first appearance of the insects.